-Constructed slated to begin on Monday, October 30 has been delayed due to heavy rain fall.
-We anticipate construction to begin in mid-November once flows have lowered and upland areas have dried.
+Constructed slated to begin on Monday, October 30, 2017 has been delayed due to heavy November flows in the RIver.
+Construction will begin in summer 2018.

 In October 2017, the RVCA will begin the Hearts Desire Restoration Project that includes decommissioning the weir, construction of a rocky ramp and restoration of Jock River shoreline.
 Read the Media Release